The following is a list of frequently asked questions (FAQ) about noise complaints.

 This information will remain confidential.
 No anonymous complaints will be accepted - you must identify yourself to the 3-1-1 service representative.

-What process does Animal & Bylaw Services follow to address noise complaints?
+What process does The City of Calgary follow to address noise complaints?

 We handle noise complaints in a manner similar to other types of complaints.